-Preparation of Master Mix for qPCR
+Quantitative PCR Assays

-Environmental Master Mix (Life Technologies) was used for the DNA enteric viruses and uidA, while 4x Fast Virus Master Mix (Life Technologies) was used for RNA enteric viruses.
-Each qPCR reaction contained 0.25 μl of each forward primer and reverse primer and 0.125 μl of its designated probe when targeting for both DNA and RNA virus.
-On the other hand, 5 μl of Environmental Master Mix was in each qPCR reaction for targeting DNA viruses, while 2.5 μl of 4x Fast Virus Master Mix was in each qPCR reaction for targeting RNA viruses.
-In regards to the uidA Master Mix, 5 μl of Environmental Master Mix, 0.20 μl of the forward primer, 0.20 μl of reverse primer, and 0.05 μl of uidA probe was in each qPCR reaction for targeting uidA.
+Taqman Environmental Master Mix 2.0 (Life Technologies, Carlsbad, CA, USA) was used for assays involving DNA enteric viruses and uidA, while 4x Taqman Fast Virus 1-Step Master Mix (Life Technologies, Carlsbad, CA, USA) was used for RNA enteric viruses.
+Each 10 μl qPCR reaction contained 500 nM of each forward primer and reverse primer and 250 nM of its designated probe when targeting both DNA and RNA viruses.
+Five μl of Environmental Master Mix was in each qPCR reaction for targeting DNA viruses, while 2.5 μl of 4x Fast Virus Master Mix was in each qPCR reaction for targeting RNA viruses.
+The uidA qPCR reaction consisted of 5 μl of Environmental Master Mix, 0.4 μM of each primer, 0.1 μM of probe.
+All qPCR reactions used 2 μl of template.

-End-Point PCR Amplifications

-End-point PCR tests for DNA and RNA viruses were performed in triplicates on the ABI QuantStudio 5 PCR system (Applied Biotechnologies).
+Each qPCR reaction was performed in triplicates on the ABI QuantStudio 5 PCR system (Applied Biosystems, Foster City, CA, USA).
 The DNA enteric viruses (Adenovirus and CrAssphage) and uidA ran under the following conditions: 50.0°C for 2 minutes and 95.0°C for 10 minutes followed by 40 cycles of 95.0°C for 15 seconds and 60.0°C for 1 minute.
 The RNA enteric viruses (Sapovirus, Rotavirus, Astrovirus, GI and GII Norovirus, PMMV) ran under the following conditions: 50.0°C for 5 minutes and 95.0°C for 20 seconds followed by 40 cycles of 95.0°C for 3 seconds and 60.0°C for 30 seconds.
-The volume in each well was 10 μl.
+Raw qPCR output files can be found on GitHub [GitHub link].